-So we are a few days into our “self-isolation” (for COVID-19) and we’re missing food one would be able to just pick-up on the run… Consequently, we decided to look at recipes we can make with very few ingredients and what one is likely to have in their pantry.
-Here we’ll make a Short Crust Pasty and use a pineapple filling to create simple and sweet dessert… a West Indian Pineapple Tart.
-However, this same pastry can be used with many other fillings such as spicy beef, mushroom, cheese and even squash.
-Look for a recipes for various fillings in the next week.
+When we were a few weeks into our “self-isolation” (for COVID-19), we were missing food that we could just grab on the run in pre-COVID days… Consequently, we decided to explore recipes that we could make with ingredients we were likely to have in our pantry.
+Here we made a Short Crust Pasty and used pineapple filling to create a simple and sweet dessert (that I grew up with as a girl in Montserrat)… a West Indian Pineapple Tart!
+This same pastry can be used with many other fillings such as spicy beef, mushroom, cheese and even squash.
+Feel free to experiment and send us questions if they pop up!

 Short Crust Pastry Ingredients…